Server data from the Official MCP Registry

 All three have strict outputSchema (zod) — clients can validate against the contract.

 If you run multiple avito-mcp processes against the same token file (cron + chat + CLI), they never hit Avito's /token endpoint in parallel.
 The first to acquire {tokenFile}.lock refreshes; the rest wait, then read the freshly-refreshed token from disk.
-Stale locks (dead PID, ancient timestamp) are reclaimed automatically.
+Ownership-checked leases reclaim dead/corrupt locks without stealing a live process's lock.
 Tunable via AVITO_MCP_TOKEN_LOCK_TIMEOUT_MS (default 30s).

 Convenience shortcuts that translate to env vars (env wins if both set):